 ARPA-E generally uses Cooperative Agreements to provide financial and other support to Prime Recipients (see Section II.B.1 of the FOA).
-Under a Cooperative Agreement, the Prime Recipient must provide at least 20% of the Total Project Cost42 as cost share, except as provided in Sections III.B.2 or III.B.3 below.43
+Under a Cooperative Agreement or Grant, the Prime

 41 Please refer to Section VI.B.3-4 of the FOA for guidance on cost share payments and reporting.